 - Out-of-pocket expenses

 - Car repairs

 - Emotional anguish

 - Loss of enjoyment of life

 Punitive damages aren’t reimbursement for expenses or losses.
-Instead, they punish the party responsible for the tire blowout accident and attempt to deter similar reckless behavior from happening again in the future.
-Typically, punitive damages are rare and result from egregious behavior, such as drunk driving, and come from the at-fault party’s pocket in a lawsuit.
+Instead, they punish the party responsible for the tire blowout accident and attempt to deter similar reckless behavior from happening again.
+Typically, punitive damages are rare, result from egregious behavior, such as drunk driving, and come from the at-fault party’s pocket in a lawsuit.